ACGCET/coffee-challenges/README.md

 # coffee-challenges
-Simple frontend challenges that you can complete in 10 - 15 mins Check the issues for challenges
+Simple frontend challenges that you can complete in 30min - 1hr Check the issues for challenges

 # Submit new challenge